What does Youth Leadership Week look like?

 What flight should I purchase?

-We require that all participants arrive on Saturday before 3pm, and depart on Saturday after 12pm, whenever possible.
+We require that all participants arrive on Friday June 7, and depart on Saturday June 15.
+Host flight itineraries will be provided to allow you to purchase a ticket on the same flight if possible.
 Participants will fly into and out of La Aurora/Guatemala City International Airport.